Five things to know about Supreme Court’s decision to curtail college affirmative action

 It is hard to know the exact number of schools that have used race-based admissions, but most of the top universities in the country had some aspect of race preferences in their process.

-Colleges will have some models to look at as eight states have already banned affirmative action at universities, but advocates say these schools have failed to bring in the diversity they had before the ban occurred.
+Colleges will have some existing models to look at — eight states have already banned affirmative action at universities — but advocates say these schools have failed to bring in the diversity they had before the ban occurred.

 Some experts believe colleges will look more at the socioeconomic status of students, leading to more underserved students getting into university.